 The general documentation guidelines provided below must be typed, signed by a qualified professional and submitted on official letterhead.
 Diagnostic procedures for a given disability should be based on current standards in the field.
 A learning disability assessment should include data based on age norms (assessments normed for adults are preferred) and include all standard test scores as well as sub-test scores and percentiles.
 Crowder College does not provide diagnostic testing services but can provide an area provider list upon request.
 A diagnostic statement identifying the disability, date of the current diagnostic evaluation, and date of the original diagnosis.
 When appropriate, include International Classification of Diseases (ICD) or Diagnostic Statistical Manual (DSM) codes.
 Individual education plans and section 504 plans while helpful are not enough to establish the presence of a disability at the post-secondary level.

-After documentation is reviewed, OAS will send you a letter acknowledging receipt of your information with further instructions regarding your eligibility status.
+After documentation is reviewed, the Student Accessibility Office will send you a letter acknowledging receipt of your information with further instructions regarding your eligibility status.
 Once eligible, the student will schedule an appointment to meet with the Accessibility Services Coordinator to discuss and implement an accommodation plan.
-Accommodations are included in an Instructor Notification Memo and list the student’s classroom accommodations.
-Once created, the student will need to pick up their Instructor Notification Memos from the Office of Accessibility Services.
-Once you have your memos, you should provide them to each of your instructors in order to let them know of your accommodation needs.
+Accommodations are included in an Instructor Notification Letter and list the student’s classroom accommodations.
+Once created, the student will need to pick up their Instructor Notification Letters from the Student Accessibility Office.
+Once you have your letters, you should provide them to each of your instructors in order to let them know of your accommodation needs.